open-edge-insights/eii-tools/GigEConfig/README.md

 2. Modify [config.json](config.json) based on the requirements

-3. For DEV Mode
+3. In case etcd configuration needs to be updated.

     a.
-In case etcd configuration needs to be updated.
+For DEV Mode

     ```sh
     $ python3 GigEConfig.py --pfs_file <path to pylon's pfs file> -e
     ```
+    b.
 For PROD Mode

     Before running in PROD mode please change the permissions of the certificates i.e :-